Framework in five steps

 Example: Customer onboarding with DST in play

-A SaaS team supports customers in São Paulo, Chicago, and Madrid.
-For most of the year São Paulo and Madrid run three hours apart.
-During March, Chicago jumps forward but Brazil does not observe DST, producing a cascading shift.
-The DST Planner flags the risky weeks.
-Before the wave hits, email customers with the new slot and include a Timezone screenshot so they can see their local time.
+SaaS onboarding spans São Paulo, Chicago, Madrid.
+Normally São Paulo and Madrid are three hours apart, but March brings chaos: Chicago springs forward, Brazil stays put, Europe shifts later.
+DST Planner highlights the risky weeks.
+Before the wave hits, email customers with the adjusted slot and attach a Timezone screenshot so they see the new local times.

 Communicate decisions transparently

-Publish an internal note explaining how overlap was calculated and how often it will be revisited.
-Include a screenshot of the Timezone grid and links to both Timezone and DST Planner.
-Set reminders to review the plan before every DST season and whenever a teammate relocates.
+Publish an internal note explaining how you calculated overlap and when you’ll review it.
+Embed the Timezone screenshot plus links to Timezone and DST Planner.
+Set reminders before each DST season and anytime someone relocates so the plan doesn’t silently age out.

 Documenting handoffs